Unified discontinuous Galerkin analysis of a thermo/poro-viscoelasticity model: Proof of convergence estimate (Theorem )

 In this section, we address the problem of testing the scheme's robustness with respect to some of the physical parameters appearing in \eqref{eq:system}.
-In particular, we are interested in testing the robustness with respect to low values of the permeability $\mathbf{D}$ and high values of secondary consolidation $\delta_2 \lambda$ and for the latter, possibly considering low values of the storage coefficient $d_0$.
+In particular, we are interested in testing the robustness of our method with respect to the coefficients for which the stability estimate in Theorem~\eqref{thm:stabdisc} is not robust: low values of the permeability $\mathbf{D}$, low values of the second Lamé parameter $\mu$, and low values of the viscoelasticity retardation time $\delta_1$.
+In addition to that, we are interested in assessing the performance of the scheme with respect to high values of secondary consolidation $\delta_2 \lambda$, possibly considering low values of the storage coefficient $d_0$.
+Last, we test our method in the case of strong coupling between the momentum equation and the mass/energy one, by considering degenerating values of the first Lamé parameter $\lambda$.
 The values of the other model parameters are as in Table~\ref{tab:params_convtest}.
 The time discretization parameters are $T_f = 0.1$, $\Delta t = \num[exponent-product=\ensuremath{\cdot}, print-unity-mantissa=false]{5e-5}$.
-For the robustness analysis, a sequence of polygonal meshes as the one in Figure~\ref{fig:voronoi_mesh} is considered and we consider polynomial degree $\ell = 3$.
+For the robustness analysis, a sequence of polygonal meshes as the one in Figure~\ref{fig:voronoi_mesh} is considered, and we consider polynomial degree $\ell = 3$.

+First, comparing the results for low values of $\mathbf{D}$, $\mu$, and $\delta_1$ (cf. Table~\ref{tab:rob_vs_conductivity}, Table~\ref{tab:rob_vs_mu}, Table~\ref{tab:rob_vs_delta1}, respectively) with the error estimate presented in Theorem~\ref{thm:conv} and with classical error estimates of the PolyDG methods (see also Section~\ref{sec:convtest}), we observe that our scheme is robust with respect to these configuration.
+We observe that we lose $\ell+1$ accuracy in $L^2$-norm for the generalized pressure in the case $\mathbf{D} \ll 1$ and for the displacement in the case $\mu \ll 1$, but we still observe convergence of order $\ell$ in both cases.